nicob21/sslchain/README.md

 # ![Logo](https://github.com/nicob21/sslchain/blob/master/sslchain_site/app/img/logo.png) Sslchain

 ## What is Sslchain?
 Sslchain is a new way to manage SSL certificates without requiring a certification authority.
 It uses Ethereum blockchain to get a secure, decentralized and public way to store SSL certificates.
+Please find the one-pager that sum-up the project in the repository.

 ## How does it work?
 Sslchain uses Ethereum blockchain and web3 API to interact with Ethereum.
 Sslchain owns  a smart-contract *cf Sslchain.sol* composed of a structure to store the certificates and a function to add new ones.